GandhiCloudLab/ibm-ai-ops-310-blog/04-create-training-definition-for-logs-events-and-incidents/readme.md

 ## 2. Create Training Definition for Event Grouping

-This article explains about how to Create Training Definition for Event Grouping in Watson AIOps.
+This section explains about how to Create Training Definition for Event Grouping in Watson AIOps.

 1. Goto the page `Data and Model Management`